How To Store Your Food Storage

 Candy

 Who doesn’t love candy, whether with sugar or sugar-free, right?
-If you have a FoodSaver, you can store leftover Halloween candy, or any holiday candy for that matter, in mason jars.
-Please be careful with any candy that has nuts because it will go rancid very quickly.
+If you have a FoodSaver, you can store leftover Halloween candy, or any holiday candy, in mason jars.
+Please be careful with any candy with nuts because it will go rancid quickly.

-These jars of M&M’s and M&M Peanuts as well as the Trail Mix can only be stored safely in my pantry for 9-12 months.
-Any longer than that, I put them in the freezer because nuts go rancid so quickly at room temperature.
+These jars of M&M’s and M&M Peanuts and the Trail Mix can only be stored safely in my pantry for 9-12 months.
+I put them in the freezer any longer than that because nuts go rancid so quickly at room temperature.

 How long the candy is safe is certainly a great question.
-We never have it last for over 2 years because we eat it out of the freezer!
+We have never had it last for over 2 years because we eat it out of the freezer!
 LOL!

 Cheese/Shredded